Kaikōura (electorate): Population centres

 The Kaikōura electorate covers the north-eastern South Island, from Cook Strait in the north to the Ashley River / Rakahuri in the south.
 At over 21000 km2, it is New Zealand's fourth-largest general electorate by area.
-Its biggest town is Blenheim; other towns include Amberley, Ashley, Cheviot, Culverden, Hanmer Springs, Havelock, Kaikōura and Picton.
-The electorate boundaries were not changed in either the 2007 or 2013/14 boundary reviews.
+The electorate is named after the town of Kaikōura near the center of the electorate.
+Its biggest town is Blenheim; other towns include Amberley, Ashley, Cheviot, Culverden, Goose Bay, Hanmer Springs, Havelock, Hawarden, Hurunui, Picton, Rai Valley, Renwick, Seddon, Waipara, Waiau, Wairau Valley and Ward.
+The electorate boundaries were not changed in the 2007, 2013/14, 2020 or 2025 boundary reviews.

 History

 Kaikōura is one of the original 60 electorates drawn ahead of the change to Mixed Member Proportional (MMP) voting in 1996.
 It was made up by merging all of the old Marlborough seat with a large portion of Rangiora.
 Like the two electorates it replaced, Kaikōura is a safe seat for the National Party, returning a National MP at every election since it was created.